 The Washington eviction notice forms are used when a landlord needs to start the eviction process in Washington State.
 A tenant has the right to notice and if the tenant does not receive proper notice an eviction case may not be allowed to go forward.
-If the tenant does not respond to the notice, then the landlord may take the next step which it to go to the Superior Court which has jurisdiction over the area in which the premises is located, and file a Summons and Eviction Complaint (called an unlawful detainer action).
+If the tenant does not respond to the notice, then the landlord may take the next step which it to go to the Superior Court which has jurisdiction over the area in which the premises is located, and file a Summons (See Sample) and Eviction Complaint (See Sample).
 If the landlord prevails, the court will issue a Writ of Restitution directing the sheriff to have the tenant removed.

 Notices By Type